mbwong/mbwong.github.com/_posts/2012-06-21-first-party-apps.md

 ---
 tags: data internet technology
-title: First Party Apps
+title: Data Portability via First Party Apps
 layout: post
 ---

-# First Party Apps
+# Data Portability via First Party Apps

 In the spirit of data portability, I spent a couple weeks developing and exploring the idea of a "first party app" -- an app that makes it easier for users to directly manipulating data from an API without going through third-party servers.